 Getting out into the park helps to clear peoples heads and gets the blood pumping and there’s nothing like a good box to help exercise away your stress and worries.
 On happy participant said:”I’ve really enjoyed the class, I feel better about defending myself but mainly its just a bit of fun and a get together, what a nice way to do some exercise!
 You never know I might join a boxing club one day and get into the ring myself.”

 As part of our Healthy Eating initiative we’re getting communities involved with their local garden patches, to learn how to grow their own food and to make lovely food from the fruits of their labours.

 We’ve had many a great turnout for our Grow Your Own veggies gardening programme at Goodtrees Neighbourhood Centre over the past year.
 During one of gardening sessions a delighted mum said ” It was a lovely afternoon getting everyone together, my kids loved it and so did their friends.”

 That afternoon we made a delicious bruschetta to have with our lunch.
 The group then went out to the garden to plant basil seeds in pots to take away and grow at home.
 What a treat!

-Together we lifted lots of litter at our family litter pick.
-We noticed that the area is looking much better since we last came out.
-That’s all thanks to the families who got involved and continue to keep their green spaces pleasant and clean for their kids to enjoy.
+Together we lifted lots of litter at our family litter picks.
+We noticed that the area is looking much better since coming out regularly.
+That’s all thanks to the families who get involved and continue to keep their greenspaces pleasant and clean for their kids to enjoy.

 We see that communities really care more about their green spaces and the more they engage with them the better they feel about them.
 Helping to really bring families and communities together to enjoy their green spaces is a really important fundamental part of the work we do at ELGT, because green spaces are for everyone and families want to have somewhere for their kids to play that’s pleasant and welcoming.